Our customers share their stories of successful collaboration

 The solution

 That’s not all, though.
-To ensure that Sycada’s developers can update their software while keeping the platform up and running, we deployed small, parallel containers.
+To ensure that Sycada’s developers can update their software while keeping the platform up and running, we introduced and deployed small, parallel containers.
 This setup allows them to deploy automated software updates while the system remains available.

 The results